MinLiu19/seismin/content/publication/investigation-of-the-2013-eryuan-yunnan-china-ms-5-5-earthquake-sequence-aftershock-migration-seismogenic-structure-and-hazard-implication/index.md

   - Huiping Zhang
 doi: https://doi.org/10.1016/j.tecto.2022.229445
 publication: Tectonophysics
-abstract: The Chuan-Dian block is one of the most seismically active regions in China.
+abstract: "The Chuan-Dian block is one of the most seismically active regions in China.
 However, its western boundary – Weixi-Qiaohou-Weishan fault is an exception, which had maintained nearly 65-year hiatus in major seismic activity until 2013.
 Recently, several moderate earthquakes (MS 5.0– 6.4) have